craftcms/cms/docs/templating/assetfilemodel.md

 # AssetFileModel

-{intro} Whenever you’re dealing with an [asset](../assets.md) in your template, you’re actually working with an AssetFileModel object.
+Whenever you’re dealing with an [asset](../assets.md) in your template, you’re actually working with an AssetFileModel object.

 ## Simple Output